 I'm somewhat of an optimist, although much of that comes from realizing how much we can survive and grow from.

 I think what people do and say informs the rest of who they are as a persona.
 As consequence, I listen very closely to myself and others.
+I also like looking through people's profiles: it's a little like people-watching (I mean that in as not a creepy way as possible!).

-I've learned that I'm not my thoughts, I'm what's left when my mind is no longer thinking -- just the thing directing mental perception.
+I've learned that I'm not my thoughts, I'm what's left when my mind is no longer thinking--just the thing directing mental perception.
 Saying this probably commits me to an awkward position as far as the contemporary views on mind go, but I think there's still some sense to it.

 I love everybody and everything, and really appreciate all of them, even if at times they make me sort of sad.
 This isn't to say that I am in love with everybody; this is an agape sort of relation, not an eros kind of thing, if you will.
 There isn't enough love and honesty in the world, so I guess I try to make up for it some.